otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 conversations.
 OTRv4 will also leave it up to the implementer to decide when it is appropriate to use the non-interactive DAKE and how to convey this security loss.

-In addition, implementers of OTRv4 may wish to support only interactive conversations or only non-interactive conversations.
-This is allowed.

 #### Multiple DAKEs in the OTR state machine